uncbiag/shapmagn/README.md

 ## Shapmagn

-This is the repository for the paper "Accurate Point Cloud Registration with Robust Optimal Transport".
+This is a temporary repository, containing our latest development code, for the paper "Accurate Point Cloud Registration with Robust Optimal Transport".
+The official released one (with stable features and easy installation) can be found at here: https://github.com/uncbiag/robot

 The repository provides a general framework for point cloud/mesh registration, supporting both optimization- and learning-based registration approaches.
 It also provides a general framework for deep prediction tasks, e.g. for 3D landmark detection.